Are you starting a new project? Call on Ganesh to remove all obstacles!

 An elephant's trunk has the strength to uproot a tree as well as the finesse to pick up a needle.
 Ganesha's trunk symbolises the fact that the wise person has both immense strength and fine discrimination.
 Ganesha has large ears.
 The wise person hears all.

 He has four hands.
 In one hand he holds a lotus, the symbol of enlightenment.
 In the other hand he holds a hatchet.
 That is, the old karma, all your sanskars, the accumulated good and bad of past deeds get cut when enlightenment comes.
 The third hand holds laddus, the round sweet-meats.
 They are the rewards of a wise life.
 Ganesha is never shown eating the laddus.

-Once we transcend this duality, we see the entire Universe as a single whole and we become aware of our true Selves.
-The single tusk of Ganesha symbolizes this non-duality.
+The single tusk of Ganesha symbolizes non-duality.
 Wisdom allows us to see all as one and ourselves an integral part of the whole.
 Ganesha is shown sitting with one foot on the ground and the other resting on his knee, above the ground.
 The wise person is of this earth, yet not entirely of this earth. ...